The Growth Mindset: Explanation, Pros & Cons

 While the concept is not without its critics, the growth mindset continues to be a popular approach to learning and development.
 We still have many questions to answer about the effectiveness and optimal conditions for this mindset.
 However, this approach can help people organise their thinking and self-advancement.

-We are Coaching & Clinical Psychologists with extensive experience helping people foster a growth mindset and other psychological strategies.
-Read more about our work, watch practical skills videos or browse other articles.
+We have extensive experience helping people foster a growth mindset and other psychological strategies.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References